 - how specific modifications will change some runtime behavior

 Lets look at it a little deeper - we write code as text but think hard about all possible effects in the running system after a series of transformations.

 In other words, we simulate the computer in our head, while sitting in front of a computer - a powerful simulation machine.
-Who was supposed to simulate who, again?

 The irony is deep here, but I completely missed it for the majority of my programming lifetime.
 The joy of programming was largely the joy of puzzle solving - the correct solution being the accurate prediction of the behavior of some code.
 This fun kept me from seeing the real purpose of programming - it's not making and solving puzzles, however elegant or clever - it's something else.